ramigs/ramigs.dev/src/site/posts/2019-08-21-how-the-jamstack-inspired-me-to-start-blogging.md

 It's important to not misunderstand the meaning of _static_ in this context.
-It should not be interpreted as in _static_ vs _dynamic_ user interfaces, but more as in straight HTML/CSS/JavaScript, that doesn't need any application server or database to run properly.
+It should not be interpreted as in _static_ vs _dynamic_ user interfaces, but more as in straight HTML/CSS/JavaScript, that doesn't need any application server or database, in order to run properly.
 A simple web server is enough.

-With the disassembling of monolithic architectures and the separation of build, deploy, and runtime - SSGs started to gain prominence mainly through [Jekyll](https://jekyllrb.com/), [Hugo](https://gohugo.io/), [11ty](https://www.11ty.io/), [Gatsby](https://www.gatsbyjs.org/), and [others](https://www.staticgen.com).
+With the disassembling of monolithic architectures and the separation of build, deploy, and runtime - SSGs started to gain prominence, mainly through [Jekyll](https://jekyllrb.com/), [Hugo](https://gohugo.io/), [11ty](https://www.11ty.io/), [Gatsby](https://www.gatsbyjs.org/), and [others](https://www.staticgen.com).